 Anti-Inflammatory Harvest Glow Bowl is the kind of meal I reach for when my body feels a little puffy, my energy is low, and I still want dinner to taste like something I would actually crave.
 You know those weeks where you are juggling everything, and the idea of cooking feels like too much, but takeout also sounds heavy?
 This bowl is my answer.
 It is colorful, cozy, and full of simple ingredients that play really nicely together.
 I started making it in early fall, then realized it works basically any time I can find sweet potatoes and a lemon.
-Let me walk you through my go to version and how you can make it yours.
+Let me break down why this kind of bowl works so well and how you can adapt the idea to your own routine.

-Key Ingredients for the Best Anti-Inflammatory Glow Bowl
+Key Ingredients That Support a Gut-Friendly Glow Bowl

 I think what makes this bowl special is that it is built from everyday foods, but they are the right everyday foods.
 We are going for warm roasted veggies, a satisfying base, and a punchy dressing that ties it all together.
 If you want to nerd out a little on ingredients, I keep a running list of favorites too, like these anti-inflammatory foods for gut health and energy that I rotate through depending on the season.